 In terms of massage education, despite there being a few private massage schools, local university faculties and Jabatan Pembangunan Kemahiran (via Sijil Kemahiran Malaysia programme) that offer certificate level massage education, a lot of the therapists actually pick up the skill from peers without going through formal massage training.
 Some with years of practice will be able to hone up their skill and be competent but a lot who don’t.

 Being a massage therapist is not considered as a high grading job here.
 Most times, it is viewed as a profession that cater to those who does not excel academically hence with no choice but to learn a vocational skill.
-It is also currently classified as a “non-essential” industry in the eye of the powers that be when tackling the Covid-19 pandemic vs the economy sector reopening.
+Previously, it was also classified as a “non-essential” industry in the eye of the powers that be when tackling the Covid-19 pandemic vs the economy sector reopening.

 These are my aim being in this industry, to be part of the catalyst in advocating changes in this industry.
-Massage is not just for relaxation, a birthday gift, a bonus for staff, a reward for yourself; it is a necessities for anyone and everyone due to the benefit that it brings.
+Massage is not just for relaxation, a birthday gift, a bonus for staff, a reward for yourself or a front for any vice activity; it is a serious industry that provide job opportunities, contribute to the country economy growth, plus, a necessities for anyone and everyone due to the benefit that it brings.
 It is a reputable profession due to the positive health changes that we can impact on an individual (especially those living with life limiting conditions).